chrismeunier/ADA-Engineering-Project/README.md

 # Stuff to add!
-Dependencies for the notebook: numpy, pyplot, pandas, pyspark, findspark, scikit, datetime
+Dependencies for the notebook: numpy, pyplot, pandas, pyspark, findspark, scikit, datetime Participation of each of us in the tasks of the project

-# Biases and sentimentality in online newspapers
+# Topic analysis of online newspapers
 Jean-Marc Bejjani - Luca Montanelli - Christophe Muller

 ## Abstract